kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ## New achievement

-In 2021 July-August, I created a new project named [`materialstore`](https://github.com/kazurayam/materialstore).
+In 2021 July-August, I have developed a new project named [`materialstore`](https://github.com/kazurayam/materialstore).
 It is a small "object store" written in Groovy.
-In this project I re-designed and re-implemented my idea from scratch.
+In this project I have re-designed and re-implemented my idea from scratch.
 I have achieved the followings.

 ### (1) Simpler codeset